Msngo/nba-shot-chart-viz/README.md

 # NBA Shot Chart Visualization Exercise

 In this notebook I extract Steph Curry's shot chart data for the 2017-2018 season and plot it using `matplotlib` and `seaborn`.
-This analysis is largely inspired by Savvas Tjortjoglou's post: [How to Create NBA Shot Charts in Python](http://savvastjortjoglou.com/nba-shot-sharts.html).
-Each step is outlined in the Jupyter Notebook found in this repository.
-The output visualizations can be found below:
+This exercise is largely inspired by Savvas Tjortjoglou's post: [How to Create NBA Shot Charts in Python](http://savvastjortjoglou.com/nba-shot-sharts.html).
+Each step I have taken is outlined in the Jupyter Notebook found in this repository.
+The output visualizations can be found below.

 ## Visualizations
 Every single shot taken by Steph Curry during the 2017-2018 season shown on court: